minkkinen/scenarios-as-reactive-sequences/Reactive-sequences.md

 The concept of reactive sequences comes from the work of the sociologist James Mahoney. \citet{mahoney2000path} argues that there are two types of sequences that can be analysed using the framework of path dependence: self-reinforcing sequences and reactive sequences.
 Self-reinforcing sequences are perhaps the better known type, since the classic examples of path dependence, such as the QWERTY keyboard layout, represent this type of sequence.
 In a self-reinforcing sequence, an initial choice becomes entrenched over time due to increasing returns and other mechanisms of reproduction.

 Some scenarios may be represented as self-reinforcing sequences, as kind of "winner takes all" narratives.
-However, I would argue that the second type of sequence, reactive sequence, is more common and general, and therefore more useful for futures research. \citet[][526]{mahoney2000path} gives the following definition of a reactive sequence:
+However, I would argue that the second type of sequence, reactive sequence, is useful for futures research because it concerns over time rather than persistence. \citet[][526]{mahoney2000path} gives the following definition of a reactive sequence:

 >  Reactive sequences are chains of temporally ordered and causally connected events.
 In a reactive sequence, each event in the sequence is both a reaction to antecedent events and a cause of subsequent events.